Bundle v1 — Satsignal .mbnt Receipt Spec

 OFFLINEcaller opted into offline mode; chain confirmation skippedsuccess-with-caveat, not a failure

-Recommended CLI exit codes (the satsignal verify sketch will use these; SDK callers MAY surface the class directly):
+Recommended CLI exit codes (a future satsignal verify CLI is expected to use these; SDK callers MAY surface the class directly):

 exitclass